Joseph Pilates Never Taught Breathing Techniques!

 Joseph Pilates states in his book, Return to Life Through Contrology, “…above all, learn how to breathe correctly.” (p.
 13) And according to the Pilates Elder Mary Bowen, "His most important principle was to commit to total health for your whole life AND breathe."

 I start off with this not to argue that breathing is the most important Pilates principle.
-I like it just where it is – among the generally accepted six principles of Pilates.
-After all, trying to choose the one principle above all the rest feels like choosing a favorite child, though Alycea Ungaro makes a great case for ‘Control.‘
+I like it just where it is - among the generally accepted six principles of Pilates.
+After all, trying to choose the one principle above all the rest feels like choosing a favorite child.

 The point I want to make here is that breathing was very important to Joseph Pilates even though Mary Bowen states that he never taught a breathing technique.
 Indeed, nowhere will you find a demonstration of Pilates breathing on any of the films that show Joe or Clara teaching students!

-Well, I have an idea!
+I have an idea.
 I think Joseph Pilates never taught any particular way of breathing on purpose!
-And now I think I know why a few of his students did develop and teach breathing techniques!
+And I think I know why a few of his students develop breathing techniques anyway!

 Breathing and Beginners

-First, there’s no breathing method that’s more important than just breathing!
+I've come to learn that there's no breathing method that's more important than just breathing.
 What I mean by this is that learning the form is quite enough for most beginners.
 Breathing patterns often just muddy the waters.
-At the same time I don’t avoid questions about it.
-Yes, Joseph Pilates preferred breathing thru the nose but never made this a rule (according to Mary Bowen), and yes, there are wonderful breathing patterns in each Pilates exercise that basically follow the natural mechanics of exhaling on exertion, but again, I don’t introduce breathing patterns until students have learned the form – first things first and for the beginner, having fun and not being overwhelmed is job #1!
+At the same time I don't avoid questions about it.
+Yes, Joseph Pilates preferred breathing thru the nose but never made this a rule (according to Mary Bowen), and yes, there are wonderful breathing patterns in each Pilates exercise that basically follow the natural mechanics of exhaling on exertion, but again, I don't introduce breathing patterns until students have learned the form - first things first and for the beginner, having fun and not being overwhelmed is job #1!